 - Creole Nature Trail Adventure Point/Creole Nature Trail: Stop by the free, fun attraction Creole Nature Trail Adventure Point to kick off your journey along the Creole Nature Trail!
 This attraction will immerse you in nature and Louisiana’s unique culture.
 The interactive band stage lets anyone’s musical talent shine through!

 After your visit, head out on the more than 180-mile Creole Nature Trail!
 One of my favorite places to see alligators is along Pintail Wildlife Drive!

 - Boudin stops along the Southwest Louisiana Boudin Trail: On Sundays, try stopping in Rabideaux’s Sausage Kitchen in Iowa, La or Peto’s Deli in Moss Bluff, La. to get your fill of boudin!
 The trail contains more than 25 stops and each location offers a unique and delicious flavor – put them on your bucket list!

-- Charpentier Historic District: For history buffs and for those interested in architecture, download the free Lake Charles Historic Tour App and take a your pick of a 30 minute tour, 1 hour tour, or a Calcasieu Ghost Tour through the Charpentier Historic District!
+- Charpentier Historic District: For history buffs and for those interested in architecture, download the free Lake Charles Historic Tour App and take your pick of a 30-minute tour, 1-hour tour, or a Calcasieu Ghost Tour through the Charpentier Historic District!
 This historic district covers 40 blocks of downtown Lake Charles – it’s the perfect backdrop for a scenic Sunday afternoon drive or jog!
-You can even schedule a carriage ride tour of the historic district with J&R Carriage.
+You can even schedule a carriage ride tour of the historic district with Lake Charles Carriage.